 Effect measures such things as whether or not the work output facilitates the work of others, provides timely services of a personal nature, or has an impact on the adequacy of research conclusions.
 The concept of effect alone does not provide sufficient information to properly understand and evaluate the impact of the position.
 The scope of the work completes the picture allowing consistent evaluations.
-Only the effect of properly performed work is to be considered.

 The basic objective of the appellant's position is to advise, encourage, and lead established resource conservation organizations in their efforts to appraise and evaluate area needs for improving land and water resources.
 To do this, the appellant develops technical conservation measures which are the most compatible with the agency's objectives and local and State goals after considering customer opinions and viewpoints.
-The appellant functions as the primary field contact with individual landowners, [Native American] tribal members, and the [two] conservation districts.
+The appellant functions as the primary field contact with individual landowners.
 The effect of successfully completed work is to attain the field office goals set for the area in the annual plan of operation and to sustain landowner cooperation with agency representatives for future activities.
+The work also has an impact on the soil and water conservation practices within the district.

-The scope and effect of the appellant's position matches Level 5-3 where the soil conservationist advises and motivates individuals and organized groups of landowners.
+The appellant's position matches Level 5-3 where the soil conservationist advises and motivates individuals and organized groups of landowners.
 The soil conservationist at this level prepares land and water treatment plans, measures, and techniques and recommends their adoption.
 The work performed by the soil conservationist at this level affects the adequacy of conservation program activities in a rural and/or urban area, the attainment of annual plan of operation objectives, and agency credibility among program participants.

-At Level 5-4, the purpose of the work is to develop and interpret natural resource planning criteria including soil and water conservation techniques and specifications applicable to (1) complex resource conservation development and/or watershed projects involving numerous community and State government representatives with divergent and frequently opposing conservation interests and objectives and (2) land and/or water resources involving competing landowners' objectives (e.g., agricultural, residential, commercial, industrial, or recreational use).
+At Level 5-4, the purpose of the work is to develop and interpret natural resource planning criteria including soil and water conservation techniques and specifications applicable to: (1) complex resource conservation development and/or watershed projects involving numerous community and State government representatives with divergent and frequently opposing conservation interests and objectives; and (2) land and/or water resources involving competing landowners' objectives (e.g., agricultural, residential, commercial, industrial, or recreational use).
 The work at this level affects the accomplishment of significant soil and water conservation in an economically important sector of the State or a large geographic zone and contributes to the efficient operation of other government agencies.

 The scope of the appellant's work does not include the development and interpretation of natural resource planning criteria which are applicable to complex resource conservation development and/or watershed projects, as indicative of positions at Level 5-4.
+Further, the appellant's work does not have the impact on a large geographic zone and contribute to the efficient operation of other government agencies as intended at Level 5-4.